flatironinstitute/neurosift/doc/neurosift_dendro_MIT_workshop_sep_2024.md

 Note: If you don't specify `CONTAINER_MEthod=apptainer` the default is to use docker (which is not available on Dandihub).

-Leave your terminal open.
-You can use tmux or screen if you are worried about closing the terminal or losing connection.
+**Make a note of the compute client ID and leave your terminal open.** You can use tmux or screen if you are worried about closing the terminal or losing connection.

 ## Back to computing autocorrelograms